-The Secretary-General of the United Nations, Kofi Annan, launched the UN Global Compact in 2000 to harness the power of collective action in the promotion of responsible corporate citizenship.
+In 2000, then Secretary-General of the United Nations, Kofi Annan, launched the UN Global Compact to harness the power of collective action in the promotion of responsible corporate citizenship.
 The Global Compact provides a framework of ten principles in four different categories – human rights, labour standards, the environment & anti-corruption – within which companies are invited to manage their operations.

 In June 2003 a number of UK-based signatories of the UN Global Compact met to explore the value and function of a UK Network as part of the Global Compact’s programme of establishing local networks.
 The Network continues to evolve and, in January 2006, moved from informal governance to a fee-paying structure, agreed by the members, and led by a Chair with support from a Steering Committee, Secretariat, and working groups.

 The UK Network serves as a focal point of coordination and communication for its members and its key goals are: